 Key Medical Strength 1: Silent Cardiovascular & Oncological Risk Detection

-Longevytum focuses on identifying disease risk during its asymptomatic phase, when damage is accumulating but clinical signs are absent.
-The clinic applies advanced imaging and molecular analysis to detect arterial blockages, inflammatory burden, and early oncological indicators before they trigger events.
+The clinic applies Coronary Calcium Score and Coronary Angiotax (CT) to detect arterial blockages, inflammatory burden, and early cardiovascular indicators before they trigger events.

 🔍 Did You Know?